edbullen/dbx-bank-fraud/README.md

 Pre: Clone the git repo in the Workspace.

 1. Stage the `banking_customers` and `country_coordinates` data in separate folders in a GCS bucket.
-2. Prepare a GCS bucket and folder for loading the `transactions` data into - call this folder `bronze_transactions`.
+2. Prepare a GCS bucket and folder for loading the `transactions` data into - call this folder `transactions`.
 3. Create three Unity Catalog Volumes to load the three different data-sets from: `transactions_raw`, `country_coordinates`, `banking_customers`
    + Follow the guide in `./notebooks/setup_volume_gcs` to do this.
 4. Setup the `fraud_reports` table: `notebooks/setup_fraud_reports`
+5. Use the notebook `./notebooks/setup_reference_data_ext` to set up some external tables mapped to the external volume locations.
-5. Create a DLT pipeline, following the instructions in **TBC** and using `notebooks/setup_silver_transactions_pipeline_DLT.sql` as the pipeline Source code.
+6. Create a DLT pipeline, following the instructions in **TBC** and using `notebooks/setup_silver_transactions_pipeline_DLT.sql` as the pipeline Source code.
+7. Create the gold view using `./notebooks/setup_gold_transactions_view`

 Template GCS or S3 bucket structure: